-Egg pudding is made from 3 animal-based ingredients and ready in 5 minutes!
+Egg pudding is made with animal-based ingredients and ready in 5 minutes!
 This carnivore diet dessert is super delicious when you want a zero-fiber sweet treat.

 What is the Carnivore Diet?